ixofoundation/genesis/pandora-5/README_INSTALL.md

 # ixo Network Validator: Pandora-5 Setup
 This documentation details the requirements and steps required to operate a validator on ixo's Pandora-5 testnet.

+## Notice

+Due to planning an upgrade first no genesis file is provided for pandora-5 yet, as such if you need to install a new validator node then you would need wait till after then upgrade.

+---

 ## Infrastructure

 The following server requirements are needed for Pandora-5: